kedarmd/nvim-wez-navigator/readme.md

 # nvim-wez-navigator

-`nvim-wez-navigator` is a Lua-based Neovim plugin designed to seamlessly integrate Neovim with WezTerm, allowing for easy navigation between the Neovim editor and WezTerm panes.
+`nvim-wez-navigator` is a Lua-based WezTerm plugin designed to seamlessly integrate Neovim with WezTerm, allowing for easy navigation between the Neovim editor and WezTerm panes.

 ## Features